matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

         // It is possible to specify multiple URLs for a single source file.
 In this case the first successfully resolved URL will be used.
         "/tmp/path/to/file.sol"
       ],
-      // Required (unless "urls" is used): literal contents of the source file.
+      // Required (unless "urls" is used): Literal contents of the source file.
       "content": "contract settable is owned { uint256 private x = 0; function set(uint256 _x) public { if (msg.sender == owner) x = _x; } }"
     }
   },